 From participating in and reading online discussion, I've gathered that the method we're about to detail below cannot be applied to Tor installations on Mac and Linux operating systems.
 For now, the following process should work on Windows only, with some caveats.

 - In your old Tor folder, there is a folder containing your valuable bookmarks information.
 On Windows 7, if you're upgrading Tor version 3.6.6 to Tor version 4.0, the old Tor's places.sqlite file will be in:

-Tor Browser\Data\Browser\profile.defaultIf you're upgrading Tor version 2.3.x (and earlier) to a more current version, the old Tor's places.sqlite will be in
+Tor Browser\Data\Browser\profile.defaultIf you're upgrading Tor version 2.3.x (and earlier) to Tor version 3.5.x, the old Tor's places.sqlite will be in

 Tor Browser\FirefoxPortable\Data\profileInside this folder, identify the file named places.sqlite and place it on your desktop by copying the file and pasting it onto your desktop.